vikramanity/express_validations/README.md

 # ExpressValidations

-This gem allows you to express the validations in your Rails models as JSON objects, so that you can implement them as client side validations with JQuery --- the way you want to.
+This gem allows you to express the validations in your Rails models as JSON objects, so that you can implement them as client side validations with Javascript – the way you want to.

-This gem helps to maintain consistency between validation rules on server-side and implementations on client-side.
+It helps to maintain consistency between validation rules on server-side and implementations on client-side.

 It can be very handy if you want to display validations in a more user-friendly manner or when you are creating a wizard and want to implement model validations on each step.